XxStormySkies/portfolio/README.md

 # Griff aka XxStormySkies
 Welcome to my portfolio!
-This is for to show of my experience in roblox development using previous work.
+This is to show of my experience in roblox development using previous work.

 ## Skills
 - Building (Using Roblox)